Escort Evolutionary Game Theory: Examples

 Let $\phi(x) = \beta x$, where $\beta > 0$ is the inverse temperature.
 The induced escort mapping is the identity because the parameter $\beta$ cancels.
 The escort logarithm is $\frac{1}{\beta} \log{x}$ and the induced escort dynamic is

-a form in which special cases have been derived using Fermi selection from stochastic differential equations (with parameter $\beta / 2$) \cite{Pacheco06}.
+a form in which can be derived using Fermi selection and stochastic differential equations (with parameter $\beta / 2$) \cite{Pacheco06}.
 The parameter $\beta$ can be interpreted as the intensity of selection.
 It affects the velocity of selection but not the trajectories.
-This is related to the fact that the Fisher information metric is the unique metric, up to a constant multiple, on the simplex that respects sufficient statistics\cite{Chentsov}.

 In general, given any escort function $\psi$, a new escort $\phi(x) = \beta \psi(x)$ induces an escort dynamic with a leading intensity of selection factor.
 The trajectories are the same up to a change in velocity.
+Such dynamics can be arrived at by localizing other information divergences (see Discussion).